mfiscus/mmdvm_hs-compiler/README.md

 ## Compatibility

-mmdvm_hs-compiler requires Docker and qemu to be installed on a host amd64 system in order to be able to compile arm/v7 binaries compatible with Raspberry Pi pi-star software.
-Qemu is already installed with Docker for Mac on Apple Silicon (M1/M2) computers.
+mmdvm_hs-compiler requires Docker and qemu to be installed on a host amd64 system in order to be able to compile arm/v7 binaries compatible with Raspberry Pi [pi-star](https://www.pistar.uk) or [W0CHP-PiStar-Dash](https://w0chp.net/w0chp-pistar-dash/) software.

 **This utility will work when using [Docker for Linux](https://docs.docker.com/desktop/install/linux-install/) or [Docker for Mac](https://docs.docker.com/desktop/install/mac-install/).
 It should work on Windows with WSL installed, but I have not tested that configuration.